yoeo/guesslang/docs/typehints.rst

   hash_task: Task[str, int] = Task(text_hash)
   result: int = hash_task.run("gold diggers diggin' until they find oil")
   # OK: creates a variant of "Task" where
-  #   - "Param" type variable is "str" and
+  #     - "Param" type variable is "str"
   #     - "Result" type variable is "int"

   triple_task: Task[List[int], List[int]] = Task(triple)
   values: List[int] = triple_task.run([1, 2, 3])
   # OK: creates a variant of "Task" where
+  #     - "Param" type variables is "List[int]"
-  #   - "Param" and "Result" type variables are both "List[int]"
+  #     - "Result" type variables is also "List[int]"

   loop_task: Task[[], NoReturn] = Task(loop_forever)
   # ERROR: Argument 1 to "Task" has incompatible type Callable[[], NoReturn]";
   #     expected "Callable[[Any], Any]"
   #
-  # -> There is no type that matches "Param" type variable
+  # --> There is no type that matches "Param" type variable
+  #     because "loop_forever" function doesn't take any argument.

-When there is an ambiguity about which types must replace the generic type type variable, a variant of the generic type can be explicitly instantiated:
+Sometimes the code is too ambiguous to know which variant of a generic type will be instantiated.
+In this case the programmers can **explicitly** choose which variant of the generic type they want to instantiate.

+*Example:*

 .. code-block:: python
   :linenos: